ntexplorer/JavaCW/README.md

 #### 2.4 Controller

 Class Controller contains all the method used by the widgets of the GUI.
-A few
+A few typical components will be explained below.

 ##### 2.4.1 <u>DirectoryChooser (Novel Feature)</u>